THE UPACK PROGRAM PACKAGE

 in.ff (unit 12), force field, linked to upack/tops/ffname.ff

-The input data for both variants can be manipulated by cards in file in.pp:
+The input data can be manipulated by cards in file in.pp:

 spgr naamsp {0}

 If this card is absent or if naamsp = 0 the calculation is done for a free molecule.
-However, this information can be overridden by SPGR cards on an spf-type coordinate file, which may be different for each subsequent structure.
+However, this information can be overridden by space group information on the coordinate file, which may be different for each subsequent structure.

 inner inner{2}